markwahl/10kweather/README.md

 * National Weather Service Weather.gov API (http://www.weather.gov/ -- requires no key, but does require a user-agent to be set with the request)
 * GeoPlugin IP Address Geolocation API (http://www.geoplugin.com/)

+In addition, other resources include:

-In addition, the weather condition icons used in this project were created by Alessio Atzeni and sourced from Meteocons (http://www.alessioatzeni.com/meteocons/).
+* The weather condition icons used in this project were created by Alessio Atzeni and sourced from Meteocons (http://www.alessioatzeni.com/meteocons/).
+* The CSS slider mechanism to move between weather views originated from an example from Divya Manian at http://nimbupani.com/making-pure-css3-demos-better.html.

 NOTE: This product includes GeoLite data created by MaxMind, available from http://www.maxmind.com.